KamilSJaron/Conjunction/README.md

 $make test

-and execture test

-$./forsim_test

-if program report, that all tests passed, clean this built without optimization
+if program report, that all tests passed, build a simulator

-$make clean

-and make optimized executible

 $make